awsdocs/iam-user-guide/doc_source/getting-started_create-admin-group.md

 1. Choose **Next: Review** to see the list of group memberships to be added to the new user\.
 When you are ready to proceed, choose **Create user**\.

 You can use this same process to create more groups and users and to give your users access to your AWS account resources\.
-To learn about using policies that restrict user permissions to specific AWS resources, see [Access Management](access.md) and [Example Policies](access_policies_examples.md)\.
+To learn about using policies that restrict user permissions to specific AWS resources, see [Access Management](access.md) and [Example IAM Identity\-Based Policies](access_policies_examples.md)\.
 To add additional users to the group after it's created, see [Adding and Removing Users in an IAM Group](id_groups_manage_add-remove-users.md)\.

 ## Creating an IAM User and Group \(AWS CLI\)<a name="getting-started_create-admin-group-cli"></a>